jackbrookes/jackbrookes.github.io/src/content/index.md

 * Coding with craftsmanship: producing efficient, intuitive, and maintainable software
 * The study of human cognition, perception, & action
 * Data processing, modelling, visualisation, and analysis
-* Human factors, design and user experience
+* Development of interactive software (e.g. games) and their constituent systems
 * Immersive technologies, and the challenges and opportunities they bring (technical, social, or otherwise)